oskapt/docker-hugo/README.md

 # Gitlab users

 In the file `.gitlab-ci.yml` use `image: freethebit/hugo:v0.55.4`, or `image: freethebit/hugo:latest`.
-You can check an example on how I use in my simple project in this [link](https://gitlab.com/freethebit/c/blob/f4292d04b895ec901011c7c4adf2daa3b17399ec/.gitlab-ci.yml), the content and theme are submodules, separed projects.
+You can check an example on how I use in my simple project in this [link](https://gitlab.com/freethebit/c/blob/f4292d04b895ec901011c7c4adf2daa3b17399ec/.gitlab-ci.yml), the content and theme are submodules, diferent projects.

 # Building your site